8bitkick/MakingTheMostOfYourMicro/README.md

 ## Running the program

 The audio either needs to be run through MakeUEF to create a UEF file playable on an emulator like JSbeeb, or the [binary data](https://github.com/8bitkick/MakingTheMostOfYourMicro/blob/master/micro.bin) in this repo manually stripped of the Acorn Cassette Format encoding so that the BASIC program can be loaded directly into memory.

-TBD
+However the BBC have kindly done this for us [as an autoloader for the JSbeeb emulator](https://clp.bbcrewind.co.uk/jsbeeb/index.html?disc1=CLP0038.ssd&loadBasic=%2Fbeeb%2Floader%2Faebb2c9c-4556-d3ad-cda7-f090d0bf7cc8&autorun=1&model=Master)